damianham/amberframework.org/README.md

 ## Front-end capabilities

-Amber framework includes a minimal configuration to generate `main.bundle.js` and `main.bundle.css` using SCSS ans JavaScript.
+Amber framework includes a minimal configuration to generate `main.bundle.js` and `main.bundle.css` using SCSS and JavaScript.

 On development use: